 Since the summer of 2014, we have grown the campus' QA program which includes the following efforts:

 - Informal course review process

 Quality Matters Information

 Quality Matters (TM)

 Cal State L.A., along with the CSU system is a Quality Matters (QM) subscriber.
 QM is a faculty-centered, peer review process that is designed to certify the quality of online courses and online components.
 QM has received national recognition for its peer-based approach to quality assurance and continuous improvement in online education.
-More information on Quality Matters Program can be found at their website.
+More information on the Quality Matters Program can be found on their website.

 QM offers FREE webinars called QM Success Stories to subscribers.
 All Cal State LA faculty can create a free QM account affiliated with our institution.
 For instructions on creating a MyQM account, please click here.
 Our institution is listed as "California State University-Los Angeles" (no spaces).
 Please ensure you use your Cal State LA email address to create a QM account.
-The campus QM coordinator will verify your details and approve your account.
+Accounts created with personal or non-Cal State LA email addresses will be canceled.

 QM offers a variety of workshops for faculty professional development: